railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/index.rst

 For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

+You will also need to have administrator access to your Windows PC to install the Outlook and Word interface adapters described in the chapter.

 .. raw:: html

     <div class="all-toctree">